wmatthew/matthews_web/eleventy/projects/polycube-gallery.md

 ---
 layout: layouts/base.liquid
-title: Polycube Gallery
+title: Pieces
 eleventyNavigation:
-  key: Polycube Gallery
+  key: Pieces
   parent: Tools
 permalink: polycube/gallery/
 tags:
   - tool
 ---
 # {{title}}
-A gallery of polycube shapes.
+A gallery of pieces used by puzzles.
+Each piece is a polycube shape.

 # Representing Polycubes
 ## Compact Notation